 How do I know which speed zone I'm in?

 As you have studied in the Road to Solo Driving book, the speed limits are set-in built-up area and rural area.

 In general, any road which has lower speed limits, will be sign posted.
 They have sign at the start of the road and sign at the end of the road.
 For example,

 Most road in built up area(streets) are 50 and are unmarked.
-50 sign is only put on a continuation of road where the road becomes busy with pedestrian or other traffice from a high speed road.
+50 signs is only put on a continuation of road where the road becomes busy with pedestrian or other traffic from a high speed road.
 Most street are 50 with no signs

 60, 70,80 signs are generally on a main road with traffic lights present on the road to control the traffic flow.
-60 speed is generally on a single lane one way traffic road.
-70 and 80 however are on 2 lane one way traffic road.
+60 speed is generally on a single lane one-way traffic road.
+70 and 80 however are on 2 lanes one-way traffic road.

 If you are unsure of speed in streets, play safe and drive on 40.
 If you are unsure of speed on main roads, play safe and drive on 60.